Shipur: Transport

 Egra, a well-known municipal town situated at 19.1 kilometer north-east of Shipur, works as the main connector for it.

 Bus service

 There is bus service from Shipur to Kolkata/Howrah via Egra.
 It is almost a 5-hour journey to Kolkata.
-There is no direct bus service to the other parts of West Bengal and for this reason people come to Egra first and then avail their desired bus service for their destinations.
-Although Digha, the famous beach-town, is only 34.8 kilometer away it is also not directly accessible.
-Trekkers, Autos and Rickshaws are some other popular mode of transportation.
+There is no direct bus service to the other parts of West Bengal and for this reason people come to Egra first to board a bus for other destinations.
+Although Digha, the famous beach-town, is only a few kilometers away (27.9 km via Egra - Ramnagar Road, 20.3 km via Mirgoda) it is not directly accessible by public transport.
+People usually take multiple public transports or arrange for their own mode of transport to go to Digha and other nearby places.
+Trekkers, Autos and Totos (E-Rickshaw) are some other popular mode of transportation.